 These curves are important for balance and they help us to stand upright.
 If any one of the curves becomes too large or small, it becomes difficult to stand up straight and our posture appears abnormal.

 Abnormal curvatures of the spine are also referred to as spinal deformity.
-These types of conditions include kyphosis of the thoracic spine ("hunchback") and lordosis of the lumbar spine ("swayback"), and "flatback syndrome," a condition in which there is too little curvature of the spine.
+These types of conditions include kyphosis of the thoracic spine ("hunchback"), lordosis of the lumbar spine ("swayback"), and "flatback syndrome," a condition in which there is too little curvature of the spine.